ai-forever/DataProcessingFramework/docs/formats.md

 ### Sharded files format

-This format is similar to _shards_, but instead of tar archives, the files stored in folders.
+This format is similar to _shards_, but instead of tar archives, files are stored in folders.

 Example of _sharded files_ structure:
 ```